jankaszel/hyperwell-thesis/chapters/study.md

 * Recogito: Creative (fanciless/stimulating)

 ![Results of the second questionnaire](figures/charts/survey-2.pdf)

+_TODO:_ Technical evaluation: This will give us insights into the age of the watched annotations.
+If the data allows for this, create a graph for comparison.

 Annotating resources is a semi-synchronous task, one might argue, due to the fact that it requires focused, solitary insights into a particular resource.
 While annotating a resource, focus is an important facilitator of the intellectual process. @dourish1992 anticipate the overhead of _informational awareness_ and emphasize considerate usage of communication channels depending on the nature of the workspace---being it private or actively shared.
 The results of this study clearly show a two-fold lack of awareness on collaborative work in Recogito if used in an shared workspace that is used synchronously: First, the workspace _content_ is not synchronized in real-time.
 Second, if changes of others were to be synchronized, Recogito lacked the presentation of other users' activities.